how to mix colors: everything you need to know

 How to mix dark, neutral paint colors from your artist palette.The compliment of red is green.

-There are two different ways to subdue a color and make it more natural looking.
+There are two ways to subdue a color and make it a more natural looking color.

-2. Mix any color with a black, brown or grey that we have mixed from the colors used in the painting.
+• Mix the color with a black, brown or grey that we have mixed from the colors used in the painting.

 Recent Articles